Assessing Apple's Performance Against Competitors In Technology Hardware, Storage & Peripherals Industry

 table { width: 100%; border-collapse: collapse; font-family: Arial, sans-serif; font-size: 14px; } th, td { padding: 8px; text-align: left; } th { background-color: #293a5a; color: #fff; text-align: left; } tr:nth-child(even) { background-color: #f2f4f8; } tr:hover { background-color: #e1e4ea; } td:nth-child(3), td:nth-child(5) { text-align: left; } .dividend-amount { font-weight: bold; color: #0d6efd; } .dividend-frequency { font-size: 12px; color: #6c757d; }

-At 37.55, the stock's Price to Earnings ratio significantly exceeds the industry average by 1.06x, suggesting a premium valuation relative to industry peers.
+The stock's Price to Earnings ratio of 38.66 is lower than the industry average by 0.99x, suggesting potential value in the eyes of market participants.

-It could be trading at a premium in relation to its book value, as indicated by its Price to Book ratio of 60.59 which exceeds the industry average by 10.86x.
+With a Price to Book ratio of 62.39, which is 10.14x the industry average, Apple might be considered overvalued in terms of its book value, as it is trading at a higher multiple compared to its industry peers.

-The Return on Equity (ROE) of 23.83% is 17.45% above the industry average, highlighting efficient use of equity to generate profits.
+With a Return on Equity (ROE) of 23.83% that is 16.46% above the industry average, it appears that the company exhibits efficient use of equity to generate profits.

 Debt To Equity Ratio